BlinkCreator/myBlog/content/blog/An Essay on time travel literature from the perspective of a 17 year old.md

 +++

 ## An Essay on time travel literature from the perspective of a 17 year old
-Orginally titled help me pls the following essay is one I wrote unprompted with zero context.
+Orginally titled - "help me pls", the following essay is one I wrote unprompted with zero context.
 Upon reading it I found it quite enjoyable that I had this little window into the past.

 ## Help me pls